Fire safety in caravans and mobile homes

 By following a few safety tips, you'll keep yourself and your loved ones safe from fire in your caravan or mobile home.

 Fire safety tips

-- fit a smoke detector and test it at least once a week as blocked air vents can be fatal
+- fit a smoke alarm and test it once a week as early detection of fire saves lives

 - fit a carbon monoxide detector and keep air vents clear